 An off-river pumped hydro project of nameplate capacity 600MW and 20 hours storage.
 The power station is close to a 275kV transmission line.
 The project is in a high rainfall area adjacent to an intermittent but reliable creek.
 The project is close to announced solar projects.
 The head is relatively high at over 400m.
-Socially, the site is close to regional towns that are affected by under-employment of the skilled construction and operations labour force.

 Located close to wind and solar farms in Queensland, this project has a nameplate capacity of 300MW and 33 hours storage.
 The power station is close to a 275kV high voltage transmission line.
 At over 300m head, this project falls in the midrange for head and its environmental risk is low.
-It is in an area of engaged local farmers with an appetite for renewable energy projects.

 This site has potential for multiday storage, providing a very attractive metric for cost per kWh for an 80MW nameplate capacity power station.
 The site is attractive due to a terrain which is well suited to efficient dam construction and permits a large storage volume.
 It is an area with distinct seasonal wind patterns that suggest long duration storage would be useful for providing renewable energy security.

 This 90 to 200 MW power station is located on a site with very suitable terrain, little environmental risk, interested landholders, supportive local council, and existing high renewable energy penetration.
 The site qualities encourage long duration multiday storage which lowers the cost per kwh for the project.
 It is close to various transmission options.

 This project is designed for 20 hours operation at full power of 60 MW.
 This project has an advantage of an existing lower dam and close to existing and planned renewable energy projects.
 Environmental risk is low and the land is held by one owner, and distance to HV transmission is short.